Up with People at the Super Bowl: Logistics

 The show was directed by John Gonzalez.
 Up with People's music director for the show was Annette Wilkins.
 Up with People's cast for the show featured between 500 and members.

 The 10-ton, 81000 sqft stage utilized for the performance was transported to the venue from an airport near New Orleans Airport at midnight several days before the game, with some streets being closed and a police escort accompanying the convoy of seven trucks carrying the oversize load of the stage.
 A three minute commercial break before the performance was allotted for the set-up of the stage.

 For the performance, a gondola carrying 25000 lbs of lighting equipment was lowered from the stadium's rafters.
 Five tons of theatrical lighting was used in the performance.
-The NFL refused to allow Up with People to turn off the venue's stadium lighting, fearing that there would be a risk that the lightning might fail to turn back on after the performance.
+The NFL refused to allow Up with People to turn off the venue's stadium lighting, fearing that there would be a risk that the lighting might fail to turn back on after the performance.
 To deal with this, blackout screens were placed to help darken the venue.

 Space-focused artist Robert McCall (who worked with NASA) designed the sets for the show.
 Some of the individuals that had organized the 1984 Summer Olympics closing ceremony helped to come up ideas for incorporating crowd participation into the show.

 The show was scheduled to last 12 minutes.

 There were reports that Up with People was given US$30 million in return for organizing the halftime show.